genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ## Request parameters

 In addition to the body, endpoints can also take request parameters.
 These are defined in the `endpoint` block, and are available in the `handleRequest` block.

 The framework supports the following parameter types:
 * query parameter
 * path parameter
 * header parameter

 These can be optional or required.
-If a required parameter is missing will not be matched.
+If a required parameter is missing, it will not be matched.
 If no matching endpoint is found, a `404 Not Found` will be returned.

-Parameters are defined using the `by` syntax.
-However, these variables are only available within the `handleRequest` block.
-If they are accessed outside of this block, an exception will be thrown.
+Use the `by` syntax to define parameters.
+Note that these variables are only available within the `handleRequest` block.
+If they are accessed outside this block, an exception will be thrown.

 ### Query parameters

-Query parameter are defined, as per the example below:
+Here is a simple example of how to define a query parameter:

 ```kotlin {2,5}
 endpoint(RequestType.GET, "test") {